Key Takeaways:

 Is Disney Artwork Selled on Etsy?

-Selling Disney art on Etsy is not allowed because Disney owns the rights to their images, logos, and names, which means they have legal control over how its intellectual property is used.
+Selling Disney art on Etsy is not allowed because Disney owns the rights to their images, logos, and names, which means they have legal control over how its patent is used.

 Disney takes their intellectual property very seriously and has been known to take legal action against small businesses and creators who infringe on its copyrights and trademarks.

-It is important to note that the consequences of selling Disney artwork can be harmful to your business, especially if you have not set up your business properly or protected your personal assets.
+It is important to note that the consequences of selling Disney-inspired artwork can be harmful to your business, especially if you have not set up your business properly or protected your personal assets.

 FAQs